ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 For the Veeam service, initially, all backups go to the block storage that is closest to their VM workloads.
 Backups that are a part of an inactive backup chain are immediately moved to Cloud Object Storage.
 The restore speed for these inactive backups might be impacted.

-You can change how fast inactive backup chains are moved to Cloud Object Storage by opening a {{site.data.keyword.vmwaresolutions_short}} service ticket.
+You can change how fast the inactive backup chains are moved to Cloud Object Storage by opening a {{site.data.keyword.vmwaresolutions_short}} service ticket.

 ## Related links
 {: #shared_pricing-related}